firesidefiction/firesidefiction.github.io/_posts/issues/17-Jul-Sep-2022/issue-103/2022-07-12-taming-the-land.md

 “I’m not your enemy.
 We’re the same.”
 But of course, my true-body had no way to receive the words I was sending.

-“We… didn’t start …this,” the body hissed.
+“We… didn’t start… this,” the body hissed.
 “You… were supposed… to wake us.
 But you… just… left… us.
 Just let us… sleep.”
 It closed its eyes.
 “Trapped in the pods.”

 My quadruped’s limbs stiffened.
 We had tamed the planet.
 Were we supposed to have just let the true humans take control, shut us down if they wanted or let us continue to serve them if we were lucky?
 When we had decades of knowledge and experience they didn’t?